American Pimp: TV adaptation

-The Hughes brothers planned to re-explore the themes of American Pimp in a 2009 HBO drama series called Gentlemen of Leisure.
-Gentlemen of Leisure was to examine the world of prostitution in Oakland, California, focusing on a 35-year-old legendary pimp and his attempts to get out of the business.
-However, before filming began, the show came under fire from the then Oakland Mayor Ron Dellums and other city officials who were worried about the impact that Gentlemen of Leisure would have had on Oakland's image.
+In a 2009 HBO drama series called Gentlemen of Leisure, The Hughes brothers planned to revisit the themes of American Pimp.
+Gentlemen of Leisure was to investigate the world of prostitution in Oakland, California, with an emphasis on a 35-year-old notorious pimp and his attempts to leave the business.
+However, before filming began, the show was slammed by then-Oakland Mayor Ron Dellums and other city leaders who were concerned about the show's impact on Oakland's image.

 Dellums' Chief of Staff, David Chai, said, "It is the mayor's view that this project goes against our vision of Oakland as a 'model city' and does a disservice to residents and visitors alike", and "while the mayor understands that there are certain benefits to having a major film project in our city, he is not willing to support this project at this time.
 The people of Oakland have come too far to have our city's name trampled upon in the name of entertainment."